Arch-Network/book/src/getting-started/setting-up-a-project.md

 - If validator fails to start:
-  - Verify Bitcoin Core and Electrs are running
+  - Verify Bitcoin Core and Titan are running
   - Check the logs for specific error messages